network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

     "small_https_download_url":"https://nq.example.com/api/v1/small",
     "https_upload_url":        "https://nq.example.com/api/v1/upload"
   }
+  "test_endpoint": "hostname123.provider.com"
 }
 ~~~

+All of the fields in the sample configuration are required except "test\_endpoint".
+If the test server provider can pin all of the requests for a test run to a specific
+host in the service (for a particular run), they can specify that host name in the
+"test\_endpoint" field.

 The client begins the responsiveness measurement by querying for the JSON configuration.
 This supplies the URLs for creating the load-generating connections in